 The first person to guess correctly gets their choice of several call center incentives.
 If no one guesses, the first person to bring in the answer the next day gets the prize.

-9. Call center stars
+9. Call Center Stars

 Call center contest ideas usually revolve around the concept of a game.
 Games are great, of course.
 They keep everything fun, and they reduce stress, too.
-One way to incentivize your agents is to put the focus on the reward instead of the game.
+One way to reward your agents is to put the focus on the reward instead of the game.

 Prizes are fun and offer a great reward, but the feeling of being recognized for your work by your manager and peers is also very rewarding!